Last Updated on

 Acidity from sweat and natural body oils can tarnish diamonds’ shine over time.
 Rather than buying toxic jewellery cleaners, try soaking your rings, earrings and other gem jewellery in a mixture of hot water and 2 teaspoons of baking soda to restore their original bling!

 27. Instant Dry Shampoo

 Guess what the main ingredient of most dry shampoos is?
 Yep, it’s baking soda!
 In a pinch?
 Just create your own ‘dry shampoo’ by sprinkling a bit of the soda onto your brush.
 Brush through your hair, leave for 5 minutes, then shake your fingers over your scalp to remove any residue.
 Should not only remove hair oils, but add some volume, too!

 28. Instant Deodorant

 If you’ve run out of deodorant but find your pits aren’t smelling pretty, spray them with a facial toner or wash them with some water and a damp towel.
 Whilst they’re still damp, use a cotton pad to dap on a bit of baking soda.
 Add a few drops of essential oil to the baking soda first if you want a ‘scented’ deodorant.
+This all acts as the perfect natural deodorant.
 This should make you smell sweeter for a few hours at least!

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!